ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 #### _Additional features out of scope of this spec_

--   Allowing the user to tag or mention by entering `@` in the editor and selecting the user name from the drop-down list.
 -   Support for adding images to the editor either by uploading or by pasting it.
 -   Support for adding hyperlinks to the existing text in the editor.
 This allows users to add links to existing text in the editor.
 When the link button in the formatting options is clicked, a dialog opens, providing a space to enter the hyperlink for the selected text.